isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-where-do-flea-larvae-live.markdown

 Further, the worm-like creatures are thigmotactic and positively hygrotactic meaning that they react positively to physical contact and high humidity respectively.
 They'll avoid pet and pedestrian traffic. https://www.youtube.com/watch?v=fdDn5xO3Sqo
 ## Where Do Flea Larvae Live?
-**1. Around the HouseÂ **
+**1. Around the House **
 Flea larvae will hide around the house in those protected areas especially under the rugs, and carpet fibers.
 They may also hide on hardwood floors - in the crevices and cracks.
 You won't find the flea larvae on areas with linoleum floors or tiled floors.
 However, you may find baby bugs under furniture, upholstery, cushions, dirt-floor basements, rugs, and pet bedding.
 Around the house, flea larvae will hide around dense shrubs and ground cover where the relative humidity is over 45% always.
-You'll find them under organic debris likeÂ the soil, leaves, branches, grass.
+You'll find them under organic debris like the soil, leaves, branches, grass.
 - However, notice that the organisms won't go deeper than few millimeters or go deep in places that have soil moisture of more than 7 percent - they'll drown when the soil moisture is over 20 percent.
 **2. In the Yard**
 Other locations that the larvae will live include the yard or lawns.
 But the bugs rarely get suitable habitats in the outdoor spaces.